Academic Catalog

 MGMT 22500 Business Models and the Art of Profitability (NLA)

-Learn the design and economic drivers for over 30 unique business models, and how to identify them when you learn about a new company.
+Covers the design and economic drivers for an array of unique business models, and how to identify them when you learn about a new company.
 Develop the capability to understand what business model a company is currently using, and how to assess whether they should modify their business model.
-Discuss and debate business model similarities and difference in an interactive classroom environment.
+Discuss and debate business model similarities and differences in an interactive classroom environment.
 (F,Y)

 MGMT 23000 Entrepreneurial Innovation (NLA)

 Learn how to generate ideas for a new business venture.
-Once that list of great business ideas is created, analyze and validate which idea is most worthy of pursuing.
+Analyze and validate which idea is most worthy of pursuing.
 Succinctly communicate this validated business idea in order to attract customers, investors, partners, and employees.
-The class is hands-on and real world focused.
-As has happened in past semesters, students will go on to launch real companies.
+Hands-on and real world focus with emphasis on students preparing to launch real companies.
 (F,Y)

 MGMT 23500 Ideas into Action: Launching your Business Idea (NLA)

-Launch your own entrepreneurial business by applying the best practices in starting new companies to your business idea.
-Learn the methodology of how to do quality Customer Discovery to best understand your customer’s needs, and then design a business model for how to best succeed.
-Plan and communicate your business model in a business pitch to experienced and successful alumni and community entrepreneurs.
+Covers launching an entrepreneurial business by applying the best practices in starting new companies to your business idea.
+Provides a methodology of how to do quality customer discovery to best understand your customer’s needs, and then design a business model for how to best to success.
+Opportunity to plan and communicate business model with a business pitch appropriate for presenting to experienced and successful alumni and community entrepreneurs.
 Prerequisites: MGMT 23000.
 (S,Y)

 MGMT 26000 Business Analytics and Technology I (NLA)